StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_plugin/install_for_ansys.md

 ## Post Installation
-Upon installation of the plugin, various python dependencies must be downloaded.
+Upon installation of the plugin, various Python dependencies must be downloaded.

-### Download code snippets
+### Download Dependencies

 Type `StrucEngLibInstallDependencies` in Rhino command line to open the dialog shown below.